Misrepresenting a Child as a Family Member at a Port of Entry: Texas Penal Code §37.082

 The Texas legislature enacted this criminal offense in 2019 and codified it in Texas Penal Code Section 37.082.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since its enactment.

-The Penal Code codifies the Texas Misrepresenting a Child as a Family Member at a Port of Entry law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
+The Penal Code classifies the Texas Misrepresenting a Child as a Family Member at a Port of Entry law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
 Learn more about the Texas offense of Misrepresenting a Child as a Family Member at a Port of Entry below.

 What is the current Texas law about Misrepresenting a Child as a Family Member at a Port of Entry?